ukaea/overlap_checker/ARCHITECTURE.md

  * Solids are **distinct** when they do not intersect in any way.
 For example, their bounding boxes do not overlap.
-Note that this can get awkward to determine, e.g. a cylinder could have a torus around it whose "hole" is larger diameter than the cylinder.
+Note that this can get awkward to determine, e.g. a cylinder could have a torus around it whose "hole" has a larger diameter than the cylinder.

 # Model representation